Bryson Barnes

-Bryson Barnes is an American college football quarterback who plays for the Utah State Aggies.
-He previously played for the Utah Utes.
+Bryson Barnes is an American professional football quarterback for the Ottawa Redblacks of the Canadian Football League (CFL).
+He played college football for the Utah Utes and Utah State Aggies.

-Early years
+Early life

 Barnes attended Milford High School in Milford, Utah, where he completed 661 of 1,136 pass attempts for 11,344 yards and 137 touchdowns to 29 interceptions and rushed for 1,951 yards 47 touchdowns, while also bringing in a receiving touchdown.
 On defense as a safety he notched 115 tackles, nine pass deflections, four interceptions, and a forced fumble.
 Barnes decided to walk on to the Utah football team.